Altanza – Rioja Crianza and Reserva

 Lealtanza Rioja Reserva DOCa, 2011, 14%

-Again, Reserva has a specific definition; this time a minimum maturation of three years, of which a minimum must be 12 months in oak.
+Again, Reserva has a specific definition; this time, a minimum maturation of three years, of which a minimum must be 12 months in oak.
 A Rioja Reserva needs at least four birthdays before the sale.
-This example gets 18 months in French oak barrels, then 3 months in 2,200-litre French oak vats before the final bottle maturation.
+This example takes 18 months in French oak barrels, then three months in 2,200-litre French oak vats before the final bottle maturation.

-There’s a more rigorous selection of Tempranillo grapes for the Rioja Reserva, so producing a wine that can handle both a longer maturation and more time in wood.
+There’s a more rigorous selection of Tempranillo grapes for the Rioja Reserva, producing a wine that can handle both a more extended maturation and more time in wood.
 Vinification is again in stainless steel.

-The result is a bigger, more “serious” wine offering more complexity, concentration and depth.
-A dense deep crimson colour, this is a great expression of Tempranillo; strawberry, raspberry and black cherry flavours have depth and concentration.
+The result is a more extensive, “serious” wine offering more complexity, concentration and depth.
+A dense, deep crimson colour is an excellent expression of Tempranillo; strawberry, raspberry and black cherry flavours have depth and concentration.
 Underlying hints of a meaty, savoury taste appear before liquorice and spice round things off.
-Restrained oak influence – some cedar, clove and tobacco aromatics.
-This wine opens up in the glass after a few minutes and then some attractive smoke notes also appear.
+Again, there’s a restrained oak influence with cedar, clove and tobacco aromatics.
+This wine opens up in the glass after a few minutes, and then some attractive smoke notes also appear.
 Ideally, this wine benefits from decanting for an hour before serving.
 Food-wise, this elegant example is ideal for that classic Rioja pairing – hearty lamb stew.

 Wines with attitude £19.75